Let me start this blog post with some real truth…

 List it all

-Now look at you mile long list and ask your self to do a few things
+Now look at your mile-long list and ask your self to do a few things

 - What things are most important that only you can do.